 - roses, except for the climbing variety.
-Cut back to 1/4 inch above an outward facing bud/leaf node, slanting the cut in a 45 degree angle, away from the bud/leaf node. (see picture below)
+Cut back to 1/4 inch above an outward-facing bud/leaf node, slanting the cut at a 45-degree angle, away from the bud/leaf node. (see picture below)

 - vines, (except those that flower early, like clematis) especially vigorous growers, can be cut back to 5 feet from the ground.
 My golden hops falls into this category.
 Left unpruned, it will take over my gardens, in one season.

-- ornamental grasses (cut back to 4 inches from ground)
+- ornamental grasses (cut back to 4 inches from the ground)

 - stalky perennials (these should snap off easily at ground level) like coneflowers, daisies,

 - perennials that have died back to the ground, leaving mushy mounds, can be tidied up now.
 Hostas are an example.
 I cut my hostas back in the fall because I can’t handle the mushiness in the spring.